 The DISQO CX platform 2021 Product Management Insights Report is different.
 In light of the lunacy of the past year, we asked even more meaningful questions on this year’s survey.
 Just as we’d hoped, they elicited even more telling answers from the 500 product managers and leaders we surveyed.

 For our seventh-annual report, Anuraag Verma, host of the popular podcast This is Product Management was joined by Ben Wilson, COO of Olea Edge Analytics and a former CTO for Google during a webinar.

 “Just like pretty much everything else, product management, as a profession and as a practice, changed last year,” Verma says.
 “It was very interesting to see how product managers, themselves, saw those changes and the impacts they had on their day-to-day work practices.
 Product managers have always known how to be agile and how to do more with less; the 2021 PMI Report showed those skills were really tested by the pandemic in some fundamental ways."

 Verma and Ben will offer their own take on the report’s top takeaways.
-Chief among them is the fact that 90% of respondents said the global pandemic shifted their product roadmap at least considerably during the past year.
-Other takeaways from the report they’ll discuss include:
+Chief among them is 90% of respondents who said the global pandemic shifted their product roadmap considerably during the past year.
+Other takeaways from the report included:

 - PMs are playing larger roles at smaller companies, where they need to wear more hats.
 This became even more necessary in light of pandemic-induced downsizing.